Aldeyra Therapeutics Inc. (ALDX) upgraded Issued by Wall Street Gurus

 ALDX’s Market Performance

-ALDX stocks went down by -9.77% for the week, with a monthly drop of -9.14% and a quarterly performance of -11.45%, while its annual performance rate touched 292.48%.
-The volatility ratio for the week stands at 7.47% while the volatility levels for the past 30 days are set at 6.99% for Aldeyra Therapeutics Inc..
-The simple moving average for the period of the last 20 days is -10.31% for ALDX stocks with a simple moving average of 21.48% for the last 200 days.
+ALDX stocks went up by 1.93% for the week, with a monthly drop of -2.03% and a quarterly performance of -8.11%, while its annual performance rate touched 330.62%.
+The volatility ratio for the week stands at 7.76% while the volatility levels for the past 30 days are set at 6.52% for Aldeyra Therapeutics Inc..
+The simple moving average for the period of the last 20 days is 16.22% for ALDX stocks with a simple moving average of 55.10% for the last 200 days.

 Analysts’ Opinion of ALDX